thisdot/starter.dev/starters/deno-oak-denodb/README.md

 }
 ```

-Denodb also supports field descriptors.
+DenoDB also supports field descriptors.
 They provide extra description as to what and how the data field should be.
-[Here](https://eveningkid.com/denodb-docs/docs/api/field-descriptors) are all the field descriptors provided by Denodb.
+[Here](https://eveningkid.com/denodb-docs/docs/api/field-descriptors) are all the field descriptors provided by DenoDB.

-In the `src/db/db.ts`:
+In the `src/db/db.ts`, the following steps are done:

-- Create an instance of the Database class and connect to the database by providing the necessary connection details from env, such as the database name, user name, and password.
+- Creating an instance of the database class and connect to the database by providing the necessary connection details from the environment, such as the database name, user name, and password.

-- Register the model with the database instance by calling the `link` method and passing the model class as an argument.
+- Registering all the models with the database instance by calling the `link` method and passing the model class as an argument.
+If you need to create a new model, you need to link it here.

 ```bash
 db.link([TechnologyModel])
 ```

-- Synchronize the models by initializing the table in the database by calling the `sync` method on the model.
+- Synchronizing the models by initializing the table in the database by calling the `sync` method on the model.
 This will create the table in the database if it does not already exist.
 This was included in the `src/db/run_seeders.ts` file.
 If you chose not to seed the db, then add it to the `src/db/db.ts` file.

 ```bash
 db.sync()